LinusAndersen/Universe/README.md

   - clicking on a planet: have your camera locked to this planet
   - Q: unlock the kamera
   - dragging a planet: move the planet
-  - Pressing D: Delets the selected Planet (if you have selected one)
+  - Pressing X: Delets the selected Planet (if you have selected one)

 Working for now: